thelastpickle/tlp-cluster/README.md

 If you aren't comfortable digging into code, this tool probably isn't for you, as you're very likely going to need to do some customizations.

-Please refer to the project documentation for usage.
+Please refer to the project [documentation](http://thelastpickle.com/tlp-cluster/) for usage instructions.